fatobias/fatobias/README.md

 - I’m currently learning lua
 - I have finished programming courses in: Python, Haskell, Bash, C, C#, Java, x86
 - How to reach me: (https://www.linkedin.com/in/franti%C5%A1ek-tobi%C3%A1%C5%A1-70a75329b/)
-- Fun fact: I've completed all programming courses in pure vim
+- Fun fact: I've completed all programming courses in first 3 semesters in pure vim

 <!---
 fatobias/fatobias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.